 At Lucy & Yak we are committed to making a positive difference to people and our planet.
 The fashion industry doesn't need to leave a trail of destruction behind it; we want to be a force for good.
 We are all about eco-friendly, sustainable, ethical fashion.
-This is our story about the next steps for us - our 'Made in Britain' range launching later next week!
+This is our story about the next steps for us - our 'Made in Britain' dungarees launching later next week!

 You'd have thought a label that says “Made in Britain” would be something to shout about, right?
 Local production, contributing to the local economy, employment opportunities and properly regulated working conditions?
 This is how we want it to be.
 But it isn't always so and it's worth doing some research if a product is labeled as “Made in Britain”.
 Here's the Lucy and Yak “Made in Britain” journey.